-So when is registration abroad required?
-In short, play here
+So when is it necessary to register abroad?
+In short play here

-- the achievement of the delivery threshold is the decisive factor.
+- the achievement of the delivery threshold plays the decisive role.

-Storage in other EU countries leads to an obligation to register the value added tax on site.
-This mainly affects Amazon traders, who can store their goods in up to 7 different countries within the EEA.
+Storage in other EU countries leads to a local VAT registration obligation.
+This mainly affects Amazon merchants who can store their goods in up to 7 different countries within the EEA.

-Important: the registration of a VAT number abroad always leads to ongoing administrative tasks.
+Important: registering a VAT number abroad also always leads to ongoing administrative tasks.

 If goods are then stored in these warehouses (depending on the FBA service selected), then VAT registration is mandatory in each of these storage countries.

-This may well be worthwhile due to the lower fulfilment and storage fees.
-However, because of the storage there, in addition to VAT registration in Germany, VAT numbers in Poland and the Czech Republic will also be mandatory.
+This can be worthwhile because of the lower fulfilment and storage fees.
+However, due to the storage there, VAT registration in Germany as well as VAT numbers in Poland and the Czech Republic are obligatory.

-Even the attainment of an annual delivery threshold for mail-order business may lead to the obligation to register and make a VAT number in the destination country mandatory.
+Reaching an annual supply threshold for mail order sales can also lead to the obligation to register and make a VAT number in the country of destination mandatory.

-To reach this delivery threshold, net sales in a given country are considered.
+For the purpose of reaching this delivery threshold, net sales in a given country are considered.
 However, this only applies to B2C sales, i.e. sales to the end customer.
-Here, according to §3 of the German Value Added Tax Act (UStG), the mail order regulation applies, which states that shipments within the EEA are taxable in the country of the recipient.
+Here, according to §3 of the Value Added Tax Act (UStG), the mail order regulation applies, which states that shipments within the EEA are taxable in the country of the recipient.

-Sales between companies, i.e. B2B (Business to Business), on the other hand, play no role in the delivery threshold and can be safely disregarded.
+Sales between companies, i.e. B2B (business to business), on the other hand, do not play a role for the delivery threshold and can be safely disregarded.

-The intra-trade statistics of the European Union, Intrastat for short, serve to record the trade in goods between the member states.
-However, this does not only concern goods bought and sold, but also goods that have been moved for another reason are recorded in Intrastat.
+The European Union's intra-Community trade statistics, or Intrastat for short, are used to record the movement of goods between Member States.
+However, this is not exclusively about goods bought and sold, but goods that have been moved for another reason are also recorded in Intrastat.

 Who must submit these reports?

-Every company registered for VAT in the EU that trades goods across borders with other EU countries must submit Intrastat declarations.
+Every company registered for VAT in the EU that trades goods across borders with other EU countries must submit Intrastat returns.

-Important: Which and how much information has to be given depends on the value of the goods.
+Important: Which and how much information to provide depends on the value of the goods.

-There are also thresholds to be observed for Intrastat declarations, similar to those for VAT registration.
-The way they work is also basically the same.
+There are also thresholds to be observed for Intrastat declarations, similar to the VAT registration.
+The mode of operation is also basically the same.

-Companies are exempt from the obligation to report if their shipments to other EU countries did not exceed the value of 500,000 euros in the previous year.
-Otherwise the obligation to report applies.
+Companies are exempt from the reporting requirement if their shipments to other EU countries did not exceed the value of 500,000 euros in the previous year.
+Otherwise, the reporting obligation applies.

-IDEV stands for Internet data collection in a network and enables Intrastat declarations to be made online.
-IDES is a database developed by the Federal Statistical Office offered free of charge software to produce Intrastat declarations offline.
+IDEV stands for Internet Data Collection in the Network and makes it possible to carry out Intrastat declarations online.
+IDES is a free software offered by the Federal Statistical Office to create Intrastat declarations offline.
 These can then be uploaded afterwards.

-Customs duties may apply when goods are shipped to a country outside the EU.
-This must of course be clarified in advance and, if necessary, additional costs due to customs duties must also be included in the pricing and clearly indicated.
+Customs duties may be incurred when shipping goods to a country outside the EU.
+Of course, this must be clarified in advance and, if necessary, customs-related additional costs must also be included in the pricing and clearly indicated.

-Find all tipps in our MADB of the European Union it is possible to find out which goods have to be cleared through customs and which do not.
+The European Union's MADB can be used to find out which goods have to be cleared through customs and which do not.

 The EORI number is an identification number used for the exchange of information between economic operators and the customs administration.

 As this number is used throughout Europe, it allows for more efficient data collection.
-Not only does this increase security, but the data is also used for statistical purposes.
+This not only ensures greater security, because these data are also used for statistical purposes.

 This is intended to simplify customs clearance between EU member states.
-For example, the EORI number must be indicated in a large number of documents, especially when corresponding with the authorities.
-After registration, it should not exceed 3 days until the EORI number in your e-mail inbox.
+The EORI number must be entered in a large number of documents, especially when corresponding with the authorities.
+After registration, it should take a maximum of 3 days until the EORI number lands in your email inbox.

-The number itself consists of 17 characters, whereby the first two characters mostly stand for the country code.
+The number itself consists of 17 characters, with the first two characters representing the country code in most cases.

-Although all EU businesses must in principle have a VAT number, it should be noted that VAT is not always compulsory.
-In addition to the exclusion by the small business regulation, it should be noted in principle that the place and type of customer are decisive.
+Even though all EU companies must in principle have a VAT number, it should be noted that VAT does not always necessarily apply.
+In addition to the exclusion due to the small business regulation, it should be noted in principle that the location and type of customer are decisive.

-This means that it depends on the respective import and export country and on the type of business partner - whether it is another company or a private individual.
+This means that it depends on the respective import and export country as well as on the type of business partner - i.e. whether it is another company or a private individual.

-To illustrate now possible scenarios and how these affect the VAT and delivery thresholds and the associated reporting obligations.
+To illustrate, here are possible scenarios and how they affect VAT and supply thresholds and the associated reporting requirements.

-If a company sells to another company within the EU, it will be taxed according to the applicable law in the country of destination in accordance with applicable law.
+When a company sells to another company within the EU, it is taxed in the respective country of destination in accordance with applicable law.
 Therefore, an invoice can be issued without sales tax.

 In the case of B2C sales between member states of the EU, the so-called mail order regulation governs all intra-Community deliveries.

-The Distance selling scheme is part of the turnover tax localisation and has the effect that consignments to private individuals within the EU are taxable in the country of the recipient as long as a certain limit has not been exceeded with regard to intra-Community supplies.
+The mail order regulation is part of the place-of-supply rule for VAT purposes and has the effect that consignments to private individuals within the EU are taxable in the country of the recipient as long as a certain threshold is not exceeded with regard to intra-Community supplies.

-All in all, the controllability in Germany therefore also depends on the respective delivery threshold in the country of destination.
-If this threshold is exceeded within a calendar year, the taxability changes - but only if it really is an intra-Community transfer according to §3c para.
+Overall, taxability in Germany also depends on the respective delivery threshold in the country of destination.
+If this is exceeded within a calendar year, the taxability changes - but only if it really is an intra-Community transfer in accordance with §3c para.
 3 UStAE.

 Last but not least: sales from the EU to non-EU countries.

-Online merchants selling to non-EU countries can generally issue their invoices without VAT.
-However, the invoice must contain a reference to the VAT exemption.
+Online traders who sell to non-EU countries can generally issue their invoices without VAT.
+However, the exemption from VAT must be indicated in the invoice.

-Important: As a trader you have to prove that the goods have arrived in a non-EU country.
+Important: As a trader, you must prove that the goods have arrived in a non-EU country.

-Since the tax tasks for online merchants change regularly, and ignoring them can lead to serious problems, here is a small preview of the coming year.
-What is changing and what measures do merchants selling abroad have to take?
+Since the tax tasks for online merchants change regularly, and ignoring them can lead to serious problems, here's a little preview of the coming year.
+What will change and what measures will merchants selling abroad have to take?

 What are they working on?